How to tap your retirement funds

 If your dreams for a lifetime of savings include helping a charity, it may be well worth using your retirement funds to make a difference.

-Be aware that you can't have your proverbial tax cake and eat it, too.
+If the transfer is put back on the books, be aware that you can't have your proverbial tax cake and eat it, too.
 Individuals who make tax-free charitable distributions from their IRAs won't be able to itemize them as a charitable deduction.

 "You get one or the other," says Slott.
 "Whoever uses this strategy will pay less in taxes, so if you're charitably inclined, it's the best way to make donations."